Web-networks/reproto/README.md

 Modification methods (`addLayer`, `removeLayer`, `moveLayer`) are immediately applied to the local copy, trigger listeners, produce update and publish it through Gateway (see below).

+**Warning**: currently `moveLayer` opperation is implemented incorrectly and may break convergence.
+It is going to be fixed.

 #### Layer

 Represents one layer of the model.
 It has only one method.